 Two eggs, toast, jam, veggies, fruit and the potatoes have about 400 calories.
 Drinks and using butter in your eggs add on extra calories, but all in all, this is not a high-calorie dinner.
 Compare it to the average kid-meal at a fast food place (860 calories) and you’re looking good.

-Nutritional needs being met will vary by person (gender and age) so see my post about portions and food groups.
 Personally, I think this meal is short on veggies and we usually eat more than what I said to make, but carrots and cucumbers are easy, so that’s why I recommended them.
 Nutritional needs met by a typical fast food meal will not be as good if you take the time to compare.

 I got the following costs from grocery receipts I’ve been saving.